Jersey College for Girls

 Jersey College for Girls (JCG, Jèrriais: Lé collège jèrriais pour les fil'yes) is a government-run, fee-paying, academically selective secondary school for girls in Saint Saviour, Jersey.
 It was founded in 1880 in Saint Helier as Jersey Ladies' College.
-In 1887, the college moved to a purpose-built site on La Poquelaye and in 1999, it moved again to its present site, on Mont Millais, across from Victoria College, the government fee-paying school for boys.
+In 1887, the college moved to a purpose-built site on La Pouquelaye and in 1999, it moved again to its present site, on Mont Millais, across from Victoria College, the government fee-paying school for boys.

-Despite being owned by the States of Jersey, JCG charges tutition fees – of £2,284 per term in the 2022/23 school year.
+Despite being owned by the States of Jersey, JCG charges tutition fees – of £2,666 per term in the 2024/25 school year.